-- Tofu – There are a million ways to use tofu.
-You can make a big batch of BBQ tofu (like in the recipe mentioned above in the salad section) and warm it up with rice and some green vegetables, or you can make a five minute stir fry with it by throwing it in the pan with some soy sauce, sesame oil, and garlic.
+There are a million ways to use tofu.
+You can make a big batch of BBQ tofu (like in the recipe mentioned above in the salad section) and warm it up with rice and some green vegetables, or you can make a five minute stir fry by throwing tofu in a pan with whatever veg you have on hand (frozen or fresh) and some soy sauce, sesame oil, and garlic.

-- Baked Potatoes – My favorite way to eat a baked potato is with a can of baked beans in tomato sauce, because that’s how I grew up eating it.
-It’s also a completely effortless dinner since all you have to do is bake or microwave the potatoes until soft and cover in the canned beans.
-For bonus points, sprinkle with nutritional yeast.
+My favorite way to eat a baked potato is with a can of baked beans in tomato sauce, because that’s how I grew up eating it.
+It’s a completely effortless dinner since all you have to do is bake or microwave the potatoes until soft and cover in the canned beans.
+For bonus points, sprinkle with nutritional yeast!

-- Seitan – Seitan can seem intimidating if you’ve never made it yourself, but it actually only takes about ten minutes to make and you can freeze the leftovers very easily.
+Seitan can seem intimidating if you’ve never made it yourself, but in simple recipes it actually only takes about ten minutes of hands on time to make and you can freeze the leftovers very easily.
 You can throw it into stir fries or really anything that you would put meat into.

 One of my favorite ways to prepare it is the seitan ribs from our tortas recipe.
 You can make a triple batch of it, cut it into whichever way you prefer and freeze for easy meals.
 Get the recipe here.

-- Soups, Curries and Chilis – Soups, curries and chilis reheat and freeze incredibly well, so it’s always a good option for making a huge batch and having on hand for whenever you need a quick meal.
-Here are some good options for soups and chilis you can get started with.
+Soups, curries and chilis reheat and freeze incredibly well, so it’s always a good option for making a huge batch and having on hand for whenever you need a quick meal.
+Here are some good options for soups and chilis you can get started with: